Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/keeping-up-to-date.md

     2. If you used `git` you should be fine, as long as you had `vagrant triggers`
  5. Now your copy of VVV is up to date
  6. Run `vagrant up --provision` to update the box and bring it up

+### A Note On Preserving Data

+VVV is intended as a developer environment, and you should be able to throw away the VM and rebuild it without loosing anything.
+Having said that, do not keep critical information stored only in VVV, always take backups.

+For most users, halting the VM, fetching the latest version, then provisioning is perfectly safe.

+If for whatever reason the VVV VM is lost, VVV will attempt to restore from its own backups made via `vagrant-triggers`, but you should not rely on this ( and you shouldn't modify these backups either else data loss can occur on provisioning ).